Annapurna Circuit Trek Packing List

 Make sure your rucksack has excellent comfortable back support and a waist strap.
 As the trekking days will be long, steep, and exhausting, they must be as comfortable as possible.

-Having wet gear during the trek is the worst thing that could ever happen to you.
-Thus, it would help if you had a waterproof dry bag to save all your stuff dry from the rain.
+Having wet gear during the trek is the worst thing to happen to you.
+Thus, it would help to have a waterproof dry bag to save all your stuff from the rain.
 Especially if you are trekking during the Monsoon, it is highly recommended.

 Hence, you will require a good-sized waterproof dry bag with plenty of space for your gear and snacks to protect them from rain and dust.